Startappz/git_duplicator/README.md

 ## Usage

-### Basic usage
+### Duplicate with no future updates

 Duplicate a repository.
+Then you can turn off the source repo and move to the mirrored one.

+#### Basic usage

 It assumes that you have the destination repository initiated.

 ```ruby
 require 'git_duplicator'